Cizzy1/Cizzy1/README.md

-1st year student at Wakefield University Centre currently learning Indie Games Development.
+2nd year student at Wakefield University Centre currently learning Indie Games Development.
 I'm mainly a 3D artist but for programming, I mainly work on C# within Unity.
-I have worked with a range of languages from Python, Javascript but have mainly forgotten them. 😿

 You will find most of my game repositories here from college and university.